ycechungAI/goose/crates/goose-server/ALLOWLIST.md

+IMPORTANT: currently GOOSE_ALLOWLIST is used in main.ts in ui/desktop, and not in goose-server.
+The following is for reference in case it is used on the server side for launch time enforcement.

 # Goose Extension Allowlist

 The allowlist feature provides a security mechanism for controlling which MCP commands can be used by goose.